LGBTQ rights in Israel

-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Israel are considered the most developed in the Middle East and among the most developed in Asia.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Israel are considered the most developed in the Middle East and one of the most developed in Asia.
 Although same-sex sexual activity was legalized in 1988, the former law against sodomy had not been enforced against consenting adults following a directive from the Attorney General in 1953 and a Supreme Court decision in 1963.
 Israel became the first country in Asia to recognize unregistered cohabitation between same-sex couples, making it the first country in Asia to recognize same-sex unions in any capacity.
 Although same-sex marriages are not performed in the country, since Israel does not have civil non-religious marriages, and none of the recognized religious marriage institutions within the country perform same-sex marriages, Israeli law recognizes civil marriages (including same-sex marriages since 2006) performed elsewhere with the same legal rights as marriages performed in Israel.
 Discrimination on the grounds of sexual orientation was prohibited in 1992.
 Same-sex couples are allowed to jointly adopt, following a landmark court decision in 2008.
 Previously, stepchild adoption, as well as limited co-guardianship rights for non-biological parents, were permitted.
 LGBTQ people are also allowed to serve openly in the military.

 Tel Aviv was referred to by the Calgary Herald as one of the most gay-friendly cities in the world, famous for its annual Pride parade and gay beach, earning it the nickname "the gay capital of the Middle East" by Out magazine.
 According to users of the website GayCities, it was ranked as the best gay city in 2011, despite reports of some anti-LGBTQ violence during the 2000s, which were criticized by Prime Minister Benjamin Netanyahu and President Shimon Peres.
 A monument dedicated to the gay victims of the Holocaust was erected in Tel Aviv in 2014.

-In 2018, an opinion poll commissioned by Channel 10 News during Pride Month reported that 58% of Israeli citizens support the legalization of same-sex marriage, however in 2023 an international poll commissioned by the Pew Research Center reported that only 36% of Israeli citizens support same-sex marriage, while 56% oppose it.
+In 2018, an opinion poll commissioned by an Israeli television channel Channel 10 News reported that 58% of Israeli citizens support the legalization of same-sex marriage, however in 2023 an international poll commissioned by the Pew Research Center reported that only 36% of Israeli citizens support same-sex marriage, while 56% oppose it.

-An opinion poll commissioned by Israel's Labor and Welfare Ministry in 2017 reported that 60% of Israelis support adoptions by same-sex couples.
+According to a 2025 data from the Pew Research Center, 47% of Israelis view homosexuality as "morally unacceptable".
+This figure is significantly higher than in many other developed nations, such as Spain (7%) or Sweden (5%).

-During International Pride Month on 21 June 2020, Tel Aviv-Yafo Municipality announced that same-sex couples would have exactly the same rights as opposite-sex marriages there, with this being provided by the municipality.
-Marriages inside the municipality will be legally recognized as others.
+On 21 June 2020, Tel Aviv-Yafo Municipality announced that same-sex couples would have exactly the same rights as opposite-sex marriages there, with this being provided by the municipality.